CannerCMS/docs.canner.io/docs/cli-cloud-init.md

 sidebar_label: canner cloud:init
 ---

 Initialize the project, the combination of `canner app:use` and `canner init`.
-It launches a interactive CLI wizard to help you select a template schema and a Canner app.
-Only works after logging in.
+It launches a interactive CLI wizard to help you select a template schema and create a Canner app.
+Only works after logging in your account in CLI tool.

-If your don't have any Canner app yet, it creates one automatically for you.
+If your don't have any Canner applications yet, it creates one automatically for you.

 ### Generated files